MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-portal-csharp-module-twin-getstarted.md

     ![See module identity details](./media/iot-hub-portal-csharp-module-twin-getstarted/module-identity-details.png)

-Save the **Connect string - primary key**.
-You use it in the next section to you set up your module on the device.
+Save the **Connection string (primary key)**.
+You use it in the next section to set up your module on the device in a console app.

 ## Update the module twin using .NET device SDK